 A perspiration-reducing and deodorant product containing relatively high percentages of paraffin wax and Vaseline

 Various grades of macro- and micro crystalline paraffin waxes are used in household chemicals.
-The main consumers for paraffin waxes are polishes and candles.
-Paraffin waxes are used as additives in many polishes, and a substantial part of candle material is paraffin wax.
+The main consumers for Iran paraffin waxes are polishes and candles.
+Iran Paraffin waxes are used as additives in many polishes, and a substantial part of candle material is Iran paraffin wax.

 Polishes are materials which, on the one hand, increase the gloss of the treated surface or restore its initial gloss, and on the other hand, protect the surfaces against mechanical and chemical effects, and thus prolong the service life of the object.
 Solvent-containing, liquid polishes have a cleaning effect, too.

-Floor pastes are usually manufactured from carnauba or some corresponding wax, montan wax, macro crystalline paraffin wax and ceresin.
-The paraffin waxes, which are softer than the former waxes, ensure proper consistency of the paste and increase solvent retention capacity.
+Floor pastes are usually manufactured from carnauba or some corresponding wax, montan wax, macro crystalline Iran Paraffin wax and ceresin.
+The Iran paraffin waxes, which are softer than the former waxes, ensure proper consistency of the paste and increase solvent retention capacity.
 The carnauba wax content seldom exceeds 12 wt-%.
-Since wood absorbs paraffin waxes readily, their content is kept around 10 wt-%.
+Since wood absorbs Iran paraffin waxes readily, their content is kept around 10 wt-%.
 Within these general ranges the formulations for floor pastes vary widely.